Shung1t3/website/webvillenotes.md

 The browser loads your page and loads the JavaScript.
 The Javascript is usually executed after the DOM is loaded.

-API can be used through Javascript and are very uyseful tools.
+API can be used through Javascript and are very useful tools.